NUPL Indicator Explained

 Historical Graph

 The Net Unrealized Profit/Loss (NUPL) indicator is a metric that provides insight into the overall profitability of Bitcoin holders.
 By comparing the current market price with the prices at which coins were last moved or acquired, NUPL helps in gauging market sentiment and identifying potential turning points.
+NUPL is one of the eight key metrics used in our Bitcoin Barometer.

 How It Works